BrandEmbassy/slim-nette-extension/README.md

                                 - App\SomeOtherMiddleware # last in row
                                 - App\UsuallyRequestDataValidationMiddleware # second in row
                                 - App\SomeAuthMiddleware # this one is called first

-		globalMiddlewares:
+        beforeRouteMiddlewares:
-        	- App\SomeGlobalMiddleware # this is called for each route, before route middlewares
+            # this is called for each route, before route middlewares

-		appMiddlewares:
+            - App\SomeBeforeRequestMiddleware

+        beforeRequestMiddlewares:
-      		- App\SomeAppMiddleware # this is called for each request
+            # this is called for each request, even when route does NOT exist (404 requests)
+            - App\SomeBeforeRouteMiddleware tests/Dummy/BeforeRequestMiddleware.php
 ```

 You can also reference the named service by it's name.